 - No-Sell: A Trisollian attempts to assassinate Fry by drinking him with a straw.
 An annoyed Fry just tells them to knock it off.

-- Oh, Crap!: Zoidberg, after having a second course of Bender's salt and slug.
+- Oh, Crap!: Zoidberg, after having a second course of Bender's salt and slug (which is 90% of the lethal dose for just one).

 - The Oner: The coronation speech, which must be recited flawlessly from memory, or the applicant will be killed (and presumably eaten) on the spot.
 Subverted in that the speech itself is actually pretty short (I, X, promise to rule with dignity and integrity), just that beforehand the would-be emperor must recite every one of his predecessors.